Exploring usability of Reddit in data science and knowledge processing: Reddit as ``The Ultimate Dataset for Everything''

-The code follows state-of-the-art solutions for code sharing (\cite{perkel2018jupyter}) and is publicly available on GitHub~\footnote{\href{https://github.com/JanSawicki/reddit-tudfe/blob/main/reddit_tudfe.ipynb}{\textbf{\url{github.com/JanSawicki/reddit-tudfe/}}}} as a Jupyter Notebook~\cite{randles2017using}.
+The code follows state-of-the-art solutions for code sharing (\cite{perkel2018jupyter}) and is publicly available on GitHub\footnote{\url{https://github.com/JanSawicki/reddit-tudfe/blob/main/reddit_tudfe.ipynb}} as a Jupyter Notebook~\cite{randles2017using}.

-To present capabilities of the application, let us present a few examples, as subfigures of Figure~\ref{fig:reddit-tudfe-example} \begin{itemize} \item Left subfigure shows result for the phrase ``music'', a generic term, which is certainly discussed on Reddit.
-One may see particular genres: rock, pop, rap, relaxing, electronic, etc. \item Middle subfigure displays results for phrase ``rock'', a bit narrowed topic, but still vague and also present in Reddit, including artists/bands like: Rolling Stones, AC/DC, Led Zeppeling, Queen, Pink etc. \item Right subfigure contains a strictly specific topic, i.e. the band ``The Beatles'', which is also widely covered on Reddit.
-Here one may see individual members: John Lennon, Paul McCartney, Ringo Starr, and George Harrison. \end{itemize}
+To illustrate the capabilities of the developed application, let us present few examples, in two groups, in Figures~\ref{fig:reddit-tudfe-coronavirus} and \ref{fig:reddit-tudfe-music}.
 The wordclouds are build from posts related to a subreddit dedicated (or closest) to the searched topic. \textit{Reddit-TUDFE} allows to quickly check if, and how, a particular topic is covered.
-Note that similar examples can be derived for any other topic, while Reddit shows potential in e.g. building ontologies, or semantic graphs.
+Note that similar examples can be derived for any other topic, while Reddit also shows potential in, for instance, building ontologies, or semantic graphs.
+However, this possibility is out of scope of this contribution.

+In Figure~\ref{fig:reddit-tudfe-music}: \begin{itemize} \item Left subfigure shows result for the phrase ``music'', a generic term, which is certainly discussed on Reddit.
+One may see particular genres: rock, pop, rap, relaxing, electronic, etc. \item Middle subfigure displays results for phrase ``rock'', a bit narrowed, but still vague music-related (sub)topic, which is also present in Reddit, including artists/bands like: Rolling Stones, AC/DC, Led Zeppeling, Queen, Pink etc. \item Right subfigure contains a strictly specific topic, i.e. the band ``The Beatles'', which is also widely covered on Reddit.
+Here one may see, among others, individual band members: John Lennon, Paul McCartney, Ringo Starr, and George Harrison. \end{itemize}